-Should you buy the Fitbit Inspire 2 or the Fitbit Charge 4?
+Fitbit Inspire 2 vs. Fitbit Charge 4: Which should you buy?

 The few differences that exist will probably be the ones that sway your decision.
 Beginners and budget shoppers might prefer the simplicity offered by the Fitbit Inspire 2.
 It covers the basics and essentials without any extra frills.
 It's got great battery life, too!
 If you don't mind that it lacks built-in GPS, Spotify music controls, and Fitbit Pay, then it'll serve you quite well.

 If you want a better tracking experience, the Fitbit Charge 4 has more to offer than the Inspire 2.
 The biggest difference is that you'll have built-in GPS.
 Depending on how serious you are about tracking your workouts, this may be the feature that wins you over.
 You also have an altimeter, so it can track your floors climbed.
 As we mentioned, you get some extra features such as Spotify music controls and Fitbit Pay.
-If you're liking the sound of these extra perks and you want more of them, it might be time to upgrade to a smartwatch.
+If you're liking the sound of these extra perks and you want more of them, it might be time to upgrade to an Android smartwatch.

 Want to keep things simple and a bit more affordable?
-Go with the Fitbit Inspire 2 which is now available to buy.
+If so, you may want to go with the Fitbit Inspire 2 instead.
 Those who want a better tracking experience with a few extras will prefer the Fitbit Charge 4, which is the better pick as far as features are concerned.

 A better tracking experience